thormagnusson/cmn/README.md

 	scale = [C, C#, F, G, G#] -- ambasel

-Here you have five notes in an Ethopian scale called Ambasel. the '//' signifies a comment, so don't 'execute' that.
+Here you have five notes in an Ethopian scale called Ambasel. the '--' signifies a comment, so don't 'execute' that (but see the section on comments).

 the scale can be played like this: